toddr/RFB/0001-pep-process.md

    standard library reference.

-10. Rejected Ideas -- Throughout the discussion of a PPE, various ideas will be proposed which are not accepted.
+10. Rejected Ideas -- Throughout the discussion of a PPE, various ideas may be proposed which are not accepted.
 Those rejected ideas should be recorded along with the reasoning as to why they were rejected.
-    This both helps record the thought process behind the final version of the PPE as well as preventing people from bringing up the same rejected idea again in subsequent discussions.
+    This both helps record the thought process behind the final version of the PPE as well as preventing people from bringing up the same rejected ideas again in subsequent discussions.

     In a way this section can be thought of as a breakout section of the Rationale section that is focused specifically on why certain ideas